Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 There are many channels that can be used for both brand marketing and performance marketing, and the best approach will depend on the brand, the products/services, and the target audience.

-For brand marketing, a combination of traditional and non-traditional brand channels and tactics are typically used to build a strong brand image including:
+For brand marketing, a combination of traditional and digital channels and tactics are typically used to build a strong brand image including:

-As already mentioned, performance marketing typically has short-term goals and a defined timeframe.
+As already mentioned in this performance marketing vs brand marketing guide, performance marketing typically focuses on short-term measurable outcomes and a defined timeframe.

 For instance, Attrocks’ SEO campaigns were designed to boost search traffic in just 4 months: